Sandbar shark: Fishing restrictions

 Sandbar sharks have been disproportionately targeted by the U.S. commercial shark fisheries in recent decades due to their high fin-to-body weight ratio, and U.S. fishing regulation requiring carcasses to be landed along with shark fins.
 In 2008, the National Marine Fisheries Service banned all commercial landings of sandbar sharks based on a 2006 stock assessment by SEDAR, and sandbar sharks were listed as vulnerable, due to overfishing.
 Currently, a small number of specially permitted vessels fish for sandbar sharks for the purpose of scientific research.
 All vessels in the research fishery are required to carry an independent researcher while targeting sandbars.

 Danger to people

 In spite of their large size and similar appearance to other dangerous sharks such as bull sharks, sandbar sharks are not considered to be dangerous to people.
-Very few, if any attacks are attributed to sandbar sharks.
+Very few attacks are attributed to sandbar sharks.
 As a result, they are considered one of the safest sharks to swim with and are popular sharks for aquaria.
-However, on August 2, 2021, a 12-year-old girl was bitten on her leg by a sandbar shark in Ocean City, Maryland, USA.
+However, on August 2, 2021, a 12-year-old girl was bitten on her leg by a sandbar shark in Ocean City, Maryland, United States.
 This was confirmed by Ocean City authorities on August 5, 2021.
 The victim required 42 stitches.